 History and exam

-SAMG is a co-author of a reference cited in this monograph.
+SAMG has provided testimony as an expert in a criminal case in which immune deficiency was a concern.
+SAMG is a co-author of a reference cited in this topic.

 David Geffen School of Medicine at UCLA

-MGL is a co-author of a reference cited in this monograph.
+MGL is a co-author of a reference cited in this topic.

 Centro de Genetica Humana